 Safety netiquette for sharing personal information online.
-Millennials, workers, and student’s data about our selves posted in social media, sent through email, and entered in forms.
+Millennials, workers, and student’s data about posted in social media, sent through email, and entered in forms.
 Could be used in a hoax or to physically hurt us.

 Sharing personal information is giving people you don’t know sensitive data about you or your family.
 Full name, address, phone number, birth date, schedule, and vacations among other things.